kubernetes/website/docs/tutorials/stateful-application/zookeeper.md

 [Achieving Consensus](#achieving-consensus) sections, the servers in a ZooKeeper ensemble require consistent configuration in order to elect a leader and form a quorum.
 They also require consistent configuration of the Zab protocol in order for the protocol to work correctly over a network.
-Consistent configuration is a common requirement for distributed systems.
 You can use ConfigMaps to achieve this.

 Get the `zk-config` ConfigMap.